 After the approval of DANYELZA by the FDA, we have entered a number of strategic collaborations in the form of partnerships with select companies to maximize the potential value for the Company.
 In November 2020, we entered into an exclusive license and distribution agreement for DANYELZA and omburtamab with Takeda Israel, a wholly owned subsidiary of Takeda Pharmaceutical Company Limited covering the State of Israel, West Bank and Gaza Strip.
-In December 2020, we entered into a distribution agreement for DANYELZA and omburtamab with Swixx

-BioPharma AG for the Eastern European territories Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Russia, Serbia, Slovakia and Slovenia.
+In December 2020, we entered into a distribution agreement for DANYELZA and omburtamab with Swixx BioPharma AG for the Eastern European territories Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Russia, Serbia, Slovakia and Slovenia.
 Finally, later in December 2020, we entered into a license agreement for DANYELZA and omburtamab with SciClone Pharmaceuticals International Ltd., for Greater China, including Mainland China, Taiwan, Hong Kong and Macau.
-Together with SciClone, we plan to initiate regulatory activities in the third quarter of 2021.
+In July 2021, SciClone submitted a BLA for DANYELZA for for the treatment of patients with R/R high-NB to the National Medical Products Administration ("NMPA") of China and the BLA was granted priority review in September 2021.
+In May 2021, we entered into an exclusive distribution agreement with Adium Pharma S.A. ("Adium") to be the exclusive distributor in Latin America of DANYELZA and omburtamab.